Julian Barbara Waugh

-Julian Barbara Waugh ((9 June 1857 – 2 January 1938) was an Australia] political and community worker.
+Julian Barbara Waugh (9 June 1857 – 2 January 1938) was an Australian political and community worker.
 She became the mayoress of Parramatta in 1909 when her husband was mayor.
 She was an enthusiastic supporter of the First World War and Australia's contribution of conscripted soldiers.

 Life

 Waugh was born in 1857 in the Sydney suburb of Balmain.
 Her parents were Sophia Usher (née Nail) and Ewen Wallace Cameron.
 Her parents had been born in Mauritius and France respectively.
 Her father was a merchant and had tried to enter parliament but he was narrowly beaten.
 She spent part of her childhood in France.

-In 1879 she married John Waugh who was the father of their two children and in time he was a bank manager.
+In 1879 she married John Waugh, who became a bank manager.
+They had two children.
 They lived in Parramatta and she became president in the local croquet club.
-Her husband became an alderman in Parramatta in 1904 and in 1909–10 she became the Lady Mayoress as he became the Mayor.
+Her husband became an alderman in Parramatta in 1904, and in 1909–10 he became the Mayor, so she became the Lady Mayoress.